robertsinesi/ICS-635-Final-Project/README.md

 The models considered for this project are:
 Random Forest
 XGBoost
-6 Neural Networks with varying architectures
+6 MLP Neural Networks with varying architectures
 An ensemble method that uses the three best performing models on the validation set
 ## Hyperparameter Optimization
 The hyperparameters for all models were optimized using a grid search approach.